canmom/canmom.github.io/fiction/undefinedbehaviour.md

 And, OK, lets not mope too hard.
 I make it all sound pretty wretched.
 But I managed.
 There were good times.
 Didn't get sent to prison.
 I kinda had to soft-detrans, they don't know I'm a woman at work.
 Frankly, I'm not entirely sure if I can really count as a woman *outside* of work, even with bottom surgery.
 I don't go to trans events anymore.
 I switched to DIY after the whole thing with the NHS, but it got a lot harder to get that stuff in through the cracks.

 The graphics stuff was my escape.
 I made a few films, here and there, but nobody paid them much attention.
 Made a couple indie games.
-And of course, now and then, once a year pretty much, I'd do a run of <cite>TRISMEGISTUS</cite>.
+And of course, every year, I'd do a run of <cite>TRISMEGISTUS</cite>.
 Sometimes alone, sometimes with Yeong-Mi.
 It was our little <i>yortseyt</i> ritual to say, hey, Violet, I'm coming to visit you.
 That's how I kept her alive.

 It was really just a few months ago that I finally accepted I couldn't bear to live in the UK anymore.
 Got my papers in order (big fat M on the passport), a ticket to Germany, and a job lined up at a studio making games about cars.